Politicians in Trouble: 1860 to 1869

 Bayou Burial Ground, Near Wabbaseka, Jefferson County, Ark.

-- James Henry Lane (1814-1866) — also known as
+James Henry Lane (1814-1866) —

-James H. Lane; "Liberator of Kansas";
+also known as James H. Lane; "Liberator of

-"Fighting Jim" — of Lawrenceburg, Dearborn
+of Lawrenceburg, Dearborn

 County, Ind.; Lawrence, Douglas

-County, Kan.
 Born in Lawrenceburg, Dearborn

 County, Ind., June 22,

-St. Clair).
 Served in the U.S. Army during the Mexican War; Lieutenant

 Governor of Indiana, 1849-53; U.S.

-Representative from Indiana 4th District, 1853-55; delegate to
+Representative from Indiana 4th District, 1853-55; delegate

-Kansas state constitutional convention, 1855, 1857; U.S.
+to Kansas state constitutional convention, 1855, 1857; Kansas

 Senator from Kansas, 1861-66; died in office 1866; general in the

 Union Army during the Civil War.
-Member, Freemasons.

-Deranged and charged
+Deranged, and charged

-with financial irregularities, he shot
+with financial irregularities, he was mortally wounded by a self-inflicted

 County, Kan., July 11,